 - Available as SMARTpool siRNA reagents or a Set of 4 siRNAs in 96 well plates

-- Guaranteed target gene knockdown (see Specifications tab)
+- Guaranteed target gene knockdown (see Guarantee tab)

 For a complete list of target genes in this siRNA Library, please contact Technical Support.